-With the addition of experience in the field of disability and upon successful completion of all Disabilities Specialist certificate program requirements, graduates will
+Learning Outcomes Upon successful completion of all Disabilities Specialist degree program requirements, graduates will

 - 1. Define and discuss basic definitions, causes, psychological characteristics, and educational approaches relevant to children with disabilities. - 2.
-Recognize children and adults with disabilities as people with abilities, capacities, and gifts more than people with limitations. - Identify current trends, issues, and current national and state laws and policies affecting people with disabilities and their families. - Compare various learning theories and their application to children and adults with disabilities. - 5.
+Recognize children and adults with disabilities for their unique abilities rather than their limitations. - Identify current trends and issues, and define the impact of current national and state laws and policies affecting people with disabilities and their families. - 4.
+Compare various learning theories and their application to children and adults with disabilities. - 5.
 Demonstrate an understanding of ethical standards including confidentiality.